 Here i will post tutorials on painting miniatures.
 The left miniature i painted/ornate is just a example i have done in the past.

-When you prepare your miniature, be sure is clean of any oils or dirt etc and remove any unecesary parts with your cutter.
+When you prepare your miniature, be sure is clean of any oils or dirt etc. and remove any unecesary parts (mold parts or even miniature parts) with your cutter.

 The opening of the paint tube you use, must be cleaned on its top, if not the paint may expel when pressed, with force.